OGKevin/ComBunqWebApp/README.md

 ##### Todo

-- Creatate database models for sotring User info and catagorys
+- Create database models for storing user info and catagories

 - Hook it up to the Bunq API